-Services are pbx services where the call can be connected as final destination of his path.
-When a call ends into a service, no real extension is connected anymore and the flow stops.
+Services are pbx services where the call can be connected as final destination of his path or to change some properties.
+When a call ends into a service without output ports, no real extension is connected anymore and the flow stops.
 A description of all services blocks follows.